COVID-19 Safety Plan

 - We have policies that specify when workers must wash their hands and we have communicated good hygiene practices to workers.

-- We have implemented cleaning protocols for all common areas and surfaces — e.g., washrooms, equipment-point of purchase system, shared tables and chairs, light switches, countertops, and door handles.
+- We have implemented cleaning protocols for all common areas and surfaces — e.g., washrooms, equipment-point of purchase system, shared tables and chairs, light switches, countertops, taps handles, microwave, panini handles, and door handles.

-- These surfaces are cleaned every 2 hours and at end of shift.
+- These high touch surfaces are wiped every 2 hours and at end of shift.

 - Point of purchase screens are sanitized in between customers when touched.

-- We have cleaning checklists for staff to refer to through the shift
+- We have cleaning checklists for staff to refer to and document through the shift

 - The brewhouse control panel will be sanitized multiple times during the brewing process